Unkept And Unkempt – What’s The Difference?

 In conclusion, I have to say that one should never jump to conclusions.

-Before I researched these two words, I was quite sure I knew the meanings.
+Before researching these two words, I was sure I knew the meanings.

 But what I didn’t know was that usage has changed, and the differences now are negligible.

-Yes, it’s taken me a little while to write this article.
-But my research only took me a few minutes.
+Yes, it took me a little while to write this article, but my research only took a few minutes.

-It’s a good reminder for writers.
+It’s a good reminder if you are a writer.
 Take the extra few minutes to be sure your word selection is correct.

 Related reading: Do You Capitalize Mom And Dad And Other Family Names?